pranaya890/NCA/Note/Networking/Internet Protocol Address.md

 spoofing it can help us to avoid tracking or access network that devices based on MAC address if a network block a device, the device MAC address can be changed to mimic/imitate an allowed one.

+### DHCP server
+- Dynamic Host Configuration Protocol
+- is network management protocol in IP
+- it automatically assigns IP and  other communication parameter using client server architecture
+- eliminates need of individually configuring networking parameters
+-